Yapapaya/wp-get-go/README.md

  1. `--silly` | `--verbose` | `--debug` The detail of logs. `--silly` is meant for developers of the framework and is silly for you to use. `--verbose` will give you very detailed log. `--debug` is useful if you wish to see a little more detail than what's logged normally and can help in identifying issues and reporting errors.

-## Concept
-While developing a new custom theme, a developer usually
- 1. Downloads a starter theme.
- 2. Performs a find/replace for `theme-slug` and manually edits the theme header information in `style.scss` or `style.css`.
- 2. Creates or copies additional files: `.js`, `.scss`, `.php` *template files*, (for eg. `event-single.php`) to achieve the desired look and feel
- 3. Creates additional code in `functions.php` required to achieve the desired functionality (for eg, enqueueing scripts and styles)

-A lot of these additional work can be repetitive and often follow patterns.
-It often takes hours to finally get all the basic repetitive stuff in place before the developer can start working on code that they are writing for the first time.
-Such additional code can be separated and arranged as *reusable modules* or **components**.

-### Component Examples
- * *High level* `slideshow`, `testimonial`, `staff-profile`, `related-posts`, `gallery`, `portfolio`, `call-to-action`, etc
- * *Low level* `section-with-aside`, `hero`, `hero-with-cta`, `section-with-image`, `section-with-round-image`, `section-with-square-image`, `hero-with-quote`, etc
- * *Libraries/ Frameworks* `font-awesome`, `masonry`, `infinite-scroll`, a post meta framework like [ButterBean](http://themehybrid.com/weblog/butterbean-post-meta-framework-beta), etc

-This framework is an attempt to automate and modularise development of custom themes (and plugins) so that the developer can quickly start writing the *actual* custom part of the code instead of spending hours just getting things in place.

-## Skill Requirements
- 1. `git`
- 1. `sass`

-## Resource Requirements
-GitLab or BitBucket `git` server for repositories involved (because they support `git archive` command, GitHub workaround is for later; we wish to avoid `git clone` or downloading a `.zip` of the whole repo because it's too much unnecessary data).

-## Concept

-### Framework Parts
- 1. A *node* plugin
- 2. A starter theme/plugin repository.
- 3. A component (reusable code modules) repository

-### Envisioned Dev Workflow
-When starting a new custom theme, a developer will

- 1. install **wpgg**'s node plugin
- 1. create a new folder for the theme.
- 1. create (or clone or copy and modify) a `package.json` in this folder (see example below) that describes the starter theme and the components needed for this theme.
- 1. install **wpgg**'s node plugin.
- 1. run `wpgg` command.
- 1. start writing code.

 ### Example `package.json`
 ```json
 {